THEOSOPHY

 How Sir Lancelot jousted against

-knights of the Round Table,
+four knights of the Round Table,

 From Sir Thomas Malory’s Le Morte d’Arthur